openSUSE/news-o-o/_posts/2010-08-14-opensuse-weekly-news-issue-136-is-out.markdown

 ####  [KDE bug team asks for help on Friday 13th](http://news.opensuse.org/2010/08/11/kde-bug-team-asks-for-help-on-friday-13th-2/)

-"Javier sent us the following announcement: Itâ€™s my pleasure to announce the next KDE Bug triage :-) It will begin next Friday (13th) and end on Monday (16th). ..."
+"Javier sent us the following announcement: It’s my pleasure to announce the next KDE Bug triage :-) It will begin next Friday (13th) and end on Monday (16th). ..."
 </td>
 </tr>
 </tbody>